joshuar/go-hass-anything/docs/development/Apps.md

 - How to get data from the system running Go Hass anything using an external Go package.
 - How to get data from the web using a helper function to issue web requests.
-- How to create a button in Home Assistant that when pressed, will execute an app action.
+- How to create different types of controls in Home Assistant.

 The code has lots of comments for guidance.
 It can also be heavily optimised from its current state and so is a good starting point for practising Go as